hiero-ledger/hiero-did-sdk-js/examples/README.md

 ## Prerequisites

-- Hashgraph DID SDK: Make sure you have the Hashgraph DID SDK installed in your project.
+- Hiero DID SDK: Make sure you have the Hiero DID SDK installed in your project.
 - Node.js: Ensure you have Node.js (version 20 or higher) installed on your system.
 - Hedera Testnet Account: You'll need a Hedera account on the testnet with some hbars to pay for transaction fees.